Rendojack/Nibbles/README.md

 # Nibbles
-A simple variant of the Snake video game written in C#, .NET Core 2.0 console application.
+A simple cross-platform variant of the Snake video game written in C#.

 ![GitHub Logo](/screenshots/nibbles.png)